harsh896/aws-metadata-userdata/README.md

 You can choose your own region and you have to change the ImageId parameter vaule as mentioned
 > Run: `aws configure --profile PROFILE_NAME`

-# In valiadte and run shell sctipt file
+# In validate and run shell script file
 This script will validate the template file and create/update the cloudformation stack through aws cli command.
 This script runs with an argument -m (create/update).

 1. Before running the script, change the following value: